agnesbn/LANG_assignment1/README.md

 The portfolio for __Language Analytics S22__ consists of 5 projects (4 class assignments and 1 self-assigned project).
 This is the __first assignment__ in the portfolio.

 ## 1. Contribution
 The initial assignment was made partly in collaboration with others from the course, but the final code is my own.
 I made several adjustments to the code since I first handed it in.

-After the initial hand-in, Ross posted a [possible solution](https://github.com/CDS-AU-DK/cds-language/blob/main/notebooks/assignment1_possible_solution.ipynb) which I found useful in writing the code for the final portfolio.
+However, I found this [possible solution](https://github.com/CDS-AU-DK/cds-language/blob/main/notebooks/assignment1_possible_solution.ipynb) posted by Ross after the initial hand-in useful in writing the code for the final portfolio.

 ## 2. Assignment description by Ross
 ### Main task
 For this assignment, you will write a small Python program to perform collocational analysis using the string processing and NLP tools you've already encountered.
 Your script should do the following:

-- Take a user-defined search term and a user-defined window size.
+- Take a __user-defined search term__ and a __user-defined window size__.
-- Take one specific text which the user can define.
+- Take one __specific text__ which the user can define.
-- Find all the context words which appear ± the window size from the search term in that text.
+- Find all the __context words__ which appear ± the window size from the search term in that text.
-- Calculate the mutual information score for each context word.
+- Calculate the __mutual information score__ for each context word.
 - Save the results as a CSV file with (at least) the following columns: the collocate term; how often it appears as a collocate; how often it appears in the text; the mutual information score.

 ### Bonus task
-1. Create a program which does the above for every novel in the corpus, saving one output CSV per novel
+1. Create a program which does the above for __every novel in the corpus__, saving one output CSV per novel
-2. Create a program which does this for the whole dataset, creating a CSV with one set of results, showing the mutual information scores for collocates across the whole set of texts
+2. Create a program which does this for the __whole dataset__, creating a CSV with one set of results, showing the mutual information scores for collocates across the whole set of texts
-3. Create a program which allows a user to define a number of different collocates at the same time, rather than only one.
+3. Create a program which allows a user to define __a number of different collocates at the same time__, rather than only one.

 ## 3. Methods
 ### Main task
+The `collocation_tool.py` script reads a given text and tokenises it.
+Then taking a user-defined window size, it extracts all the words which appear ± the window size from a user-defined search term.
+It then calculates the mutual information score between the contexts words and the given search term.
+Finally, the information (i.e. the mutual information score, the number of times the context word occurs as a collocate, and the number of times it occurs in general in the text) is converted into a `pandas` dataframe and saved as a CSV in which the results are sorted in descending order by the mutual information score.

 ### Bonus task
 As for the bonus tasks, I managed to do 1/3.
 By tweaking the code from the main task, I allowed for the user to specify whether they want to run the collocational analysis on a single file or the whole dataset, saving one output CSV per novel.